bioinformaticsdotca/GOBLET2018/main_goblet.md

 ---
 # Meeting Details <a id="Details"></a>

-The GOBLET AGM will be held in Toronto, Ontario, Canada at the Ontario Institute for Cancer Research on November 6th - 8th, 2018.
+The Global Organisation for Bioinformatics Learning, Education & Training (GOBLET) Annual General Meeting (AGM) will be held in Toronto, Ontario, Canada at the Ontario Institute for Cancer Research on November 6th - 8th, 2018.

 # Registration <a id="Registration"></a>